gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

 ## HexEdit

-Opening FinderHack directly in [HexEdit](https://macintoshgarden.org/apps/hexedit) we can scroll down a little to find the menu definitions, find "Move to Trash" and can change the following hex value from 54 ("T") to 08 ("Backspace/Delete"), reminding ourselves that the Backspace/Delete key is different than Forward Delete key on some Apple keyboards that have both.
+Opening FinderHack directly in [HexEdit](https://macintoshgarden.org/apps/hexedit) we can scroll down a little to find the menu definitions, find "Move to Trash" and can change the following hex value from 54 ("T") to 08 ("Backspace/Delete"), those being ASCII values, and reminding ourselves that the Backspace/Delete key is different than Forward Delete key on some Apple keyboards that have both.

 {% include carousel.html height="100" unit="%" duration="7" %}